-3.8.2 Data transfer trial data reduction
+5.8.2 Data transfer trial data reduction

-Figure 8/X.138 shows the data transfer trial data reduction procedure.
-Using the complete record of protocol events, resets and premature disconnects are counted as illustrated in Figure 9/X.138.
-The procedure of Figure 10/X.138 is used to estimate the residual error rate for trials in which no resets or premature disconnects occur.
-Figure 11/X.138 illustrates the steps needed to calculate data packet transfer delay and throughput capacity for trials in which the residual error rate estimate is zero.
+Figure 8 shows the data transfer trial data reduction procedure.
+Using the complete record of protocol events, resets and premature disconnects are counted as illustrated in Figure 9.
+The procedure of Figure 10 is used to estimate the residual error ratio for trials in which no resets or premature disconnects occur.
+Figure 11 illustrates the steps needed to calculate data packet transfer delay and throughput capacity for trials in which the residual error ratio estimate is zero.
 The preliminary information derived in these three steps is used together with other trial results to determine if the service was available during this trial.
 If the service was available, cumulative data transfer statistics may be updated.

 Cumulative counters can be kept for total reset events, total reset stimuli, total premature disconnect events, and total premature disconnect stimuli.
 Estimates of reset probability, reset stimulus probability, premature disconnect probability and premature disconnect stimulus probability can then be created by dividing those counters by a cumulative count of the time during which data transfer was tested.
-Long-term cumulative counters can also be kept for the number of user data bits transmitted, the number of user data bits received, the number of user data bits lost, the number of errored user data bits received, the number of extra user data bits received, the number of user data bits successfully transmitted and received.
-Residual error rate can then be estimated using the equations in Figure 8/X.138.
+Long-term cumulative counters can also be kept for the number of user data bits transmitted, the number of user data bits received, the number of user data bits lost, the number of errored user data bits received, the number of user data bits successfully transmitted and received.
+Residual error ratio can then be estimated using the equations in Figure 10.
 For successful data transfer attempts, total data packet transfer delay and total data packets transferred can be accumulated.
 The ratio of these two numbers is an estimate of mean data packet transfer delay.
 For successful throughput capacity trials, total bits transferred and total time in those trials (as defined in Recommendation X.135) can be accumulated.
 Dividing these numbers yields an estimate of the throughput capacity.

-Figure 9/X.138 uses the record of packet level reference events to evaluate the resets and premature disconnects that occurred during the trial.
+Figure 9 uses the record of packet-level reference events to evaluate the resets and premature disconnects that occurred during the trial.
 The equations presented depend on the fact that a reset (or premature disconnect) event between $B_i$ and $B_j$ will cause two reset (or clear) packets to exit the section(s) under test while a reset (or premature disconnect) stimulus will cause one reset (or clear) packet to enter the sections and one to exit.